 - a.
 Basis for Addition.
 Non-contact outdoor sports like tennis and golf involve a low number of contacts and a high proximity of contact, as long as the groups engaged in play together are small, maintain required physical distance, and do not share equipment among different Households.
 Also, interactions and activities that occur outdoors carry a lower risk of transmission than most indoor interactions and activities.
 And the risk of transmission can be further mitigated by sanitation and hygiene practices.
 Finally, because outdoor recreation is already allowed under the Order, resumption of this activity is expected to result in only a relatively modest increase in mobility and may decrease congestion in other outdoor locations like public parks and beaches. - b.
 Description and Conditions.
 Individuals may play tennis and golf outdoors, and outdoor tennis and golf facilities/clubs may open, subject to the following conditions: - 1.
 Face Coverings must be worn by all golf and tennis facility/club Personnel, subject to the limited exceptions in Health Officer Order No. C19-12c (e.g., for young children), including as that order is amended in the future; - 2.
 All golf and tennis players must wear a Face Covering while in facility/club parking lots, when entering and exiting facilities/clubs, and while waiting to play-Face Coverings may be removed during play if nobody from a different Household is within 30 feet of the player; - 3.
-For golf, groups must be limited to a maximum of four players per group, unless all players within the group are part of a single Household.
-Groups of players from different Households must comply with the State of California under its Stay-Safer-At Home Order; - 4.
-No more than two Households may play tennis together at any one time, and members of separate Households cannot have contact with each other and must remain at least six feet apart at all times; and - 5.
+For golf, groups must be limited to members of a single Household; - 4.
+No more than one Household may play tennis together at any one time; and - 5.
 Before resuming operations, each golf or tennis facility/club must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and comply with Health Officer Directive No. 2020-15 regarding required best practices for tennis and golf.

-(Added June 1, 2020; Non-substantive revisions July 13, 2020; Revised September 1, 2020)
+(Added June 1, 2020; Non-substantive revisions July 13, 2020; Revised September 1, 2020, December 4, 2020)